Zlsy32900/lin-zhou/content/introduction.md

 🔬My research interest is in Robotics control, Reinforcement Learning, Construction Robotics

-📘My recent thesis is Real-Time Balancing of a Quadrupedal Robot through Optimization of Cartesian Centre-of-Mass Impedances using Reinforcement Learning, if you get interested in it, feel free to click 'Portfolio' at the top menu 👆
+📘My recent thesis is Real-Time Balancing of a Quadrupedal Robot through Optimization of Cartesian Centre-of-Mass Impedances using Reinforcement Learning, if you get interested in it, feel free to click 'Project' at the top menu 👆

 If you wanna see more details, please click 'CV' at the top menu